 In Pasadena’s early days, before the historic Colorado Street Bridge was built, crossing the Arroyo Seco was a challenging task.
 Horses and wagons descended the steep eastern slope, crossed the stream over a smaller bridge, and climbed up the west bank through Eagle Rock Pass.

 The bridge was designed and built by the J.A.L.
-Waddell firm of Kansas City, Missouri and named for Colorado Street (now called Colorado Boulevard,) which was the major east-west thoroughfare through Pasadena.
-Known for its Beaux Arts arches, ornate lamp posts and railings, the initial design proved difficult due to finding solid footing in the Arroyo bed.
+Waddell firm of Kansas City, Missouri, and named for Colorado Street (now called Colorado Boulevard,) which was the major east-west thoroughfare through Pasadena.
+Known for its Beaux-Arts arches, ornate lamp posts, and railings, the initial design proved difficult due to finding solid footing in the Arroyo bed.
 However, when engineer John Drake Mercereau conceived the idea of curving the bridge, he created a work of art.

 The first tragedy on the bridge occurred before construction was even complete.
 Allegedly, when one of the bridge workers toppled over the side and plunged headfirst into a vat of wet concrete, his co-workers assumed he could not be saved in time and left his body in the quick-drying cement.
-His is only one of the many souls said to haunt the “Suicide Bridge.”
+He is only one of the many souls said to haunt the “Suicide Bridge.”

-The Colorado Street Bridge was part of Route 66 until 1940 when the Arroyo Seco Parkway opened.
+The Colorado Street Bridge was part of Route 66 until 1940, when the Arroyo Seco Parkway opened.
 Today, the bridge has received a Civil Engineering Landmark designation and is listed on the National Register of Historic Places.

-The Mother Road Icon was the center of tragic news again in late October of 2015 when noted Actor, Model and Musician Sam Sarpong took his own life by jumping off the bridge.
+The Mother Road Icon was the center of tragic news again in late October of 2015 when noted Actor, Model, and Musician Sam Sarpong took his own life by jumping off the bridge.